Natzirt-BK/subaru-ecu-tools-linux/README.md

 # Ecu Tools by NatZirt

-Ecu Tools by NatZirt brings Subaru and Mitsubishi Lancer Evolution ECU editing, logging, and diagnostic software to Linux through one supported setup.
+Subaru and Mitsubishi Lancer Evolution ECU editing, logging, and diagnostic software to Linux through one supported setup.
 It installs the applications, compatibility runtime, OpenPort 2.0 support, definitions, USB permissions, and desktop launchers that users would otherwise